mpv-player/mpv/DOCS/man/en/vf.rst

     ``Taking screenshots`` section for details.

 ass
-    Moves SSA/ASS subtitle rendering to an arbitrary point in the filter chain, or force subtitle rendering in the video filter as opposed to using video output EOSD support.
-See the ``--ass`` option.
+    Moves subtitle rendering to an arbitrary point in the filter chain, or force subtitle rendering in the video filter as opposed to using video output OSD support.

     *EXAMPLE*:

     ``--vf=ass,eq``
-        Moves SSA/ASS rendering before the eq filter.
+        Moves sub rendering before the eq filter.
 This will put both subtitle colors and video under the influence of the video equalizer settings.